 More than half of the water CHWD serves its customers originates in the Sierra Nevada Mountains before it reaches our customers' faucets.
 Water from the American River flows into Folsom Lake before it is treated by San Juan Water District, CHWD's wholesale water provider.
-Lastly, treated water travels through miles of pipeline operated and maintained by CHWD into your home.
+Then, treated water travels through miles of pipeline operated and maintained by CHWD to your property.

-To supplement surface water from Folsom Lake, CHWD also owns and operates four active groundwater wells and two additional reserve wells to ensure a consistent source of water supply to our customers.
+To supplement surface water from Folsom Lake, CHWD also owns and operates four active groundwater wells and two reserve wells.
+Two additional groundwater wells are in development to ensure water reliability to our customers.